Academic Information and Policies

 • To use the name of the University in connection with publicity and marketing of activities.

-• To have events listed on the appropriate University calendars.
+• To list events on the appropriate university calendars.

 • To be recognized at the SEAL Awards.